 The night of the senses is the destruction of the beliefs that create the foundation of our lives.
 We are, in a sense, stripped of all that gave us comfort and assurance in our being.
 Once the sensory devastation is completed, the soul is ready to begin its journey toward the life force (i.e. – God) that animates all life.

 The dark night, which we name “contemplation,” creates two kinds of darkness which align with the two aspects of human nature: the sensual and the spiritual.

 In the first night of purification, the soul is stripped of senses and accommodated to pure spirit.
 In the other night, the spirit itself is purged and made naked in readiness for the soul’s union of love with God.

 The Mental Terrain of a Dark Night

-A dark night is a form of contemplation, that is to say, the dark night is a medium, an environment, a total surround, in which the contemplation of meaning, purpose and existence becomes completely unavoidable.
-A dark night creates possibilities from which there is no retreat.
+A dark night is a form of contemplation, that is to say, the dark night is a medium, an environment, a total surround, in which the contemplation of meaning, purpose, and existence becomes completely unavoidable.
+A dark night creates encounters from which there is no retreat.

-According to St. John of the Cross, the night of sense, or the purification of the senses, creates the following conditions:
+According to St. John of the Cross, the night of sense, or the purification of the senses, create the following conditions:

 - The Complete Absence of Pleasure: Things that once provided pleasure may no longer have the same effect.
 There is no pleasure in objects or material things.